discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 compositions: [ { name: '2Fb2Slb', roles: 'DPS/CC,DPS/CC,DPS/Moa,DPS/Moa,DPS/Alacrity/CC', composition: 'Firebrand,Firebrand,Soulbeast,Soulbeast,Renegade' }]
 ---
 <Message>
-This build has to be used on 100CM only.
-Apart from this fractal, <BuildLink build="Power Renegade" specialization="Renegade"/> is strictly better due to a lot of factors such as quick burst, more support, being more versatile, etc
+This build has to be used on [Sunqua Peak](/fractals/sunqua-peak) only.
+Apart from this fractal, <BuildLink build="Power Renegade" specialization="Renegade"/> is strictly better due to a lot of factors such as quick burst, more support, being more versatile.
 </Message>
-Condi <Specialization name="Renegade"/> is a unique role that you will want to play on 100cm only, as <BuildLink build="Power Renegade" specialization="Renegade"/> is better in any other fractals.
+Condi <Specialization name="Renegade"/> is a unique role that you will want to play on [Sunqua Peak](/fractals/sunqua-peak) only, as <BuildLink build="Power Renegade" specialization="Renegade"/> is better in any other fractals.
 Though, Condi <Specialization name="Renegade"/> has a very decent damage output and can be pretty efficient when played properly.
 Condi <Specialization name="Renegade"/> provides <Boon name="Alacrity"/> and some <Boon name="Might"/> through <Skill id="45537"/> and <Skill id="44076"/> respectively, <Skill id="45773"/> that can help your party sustain to  high pressure situations, and to top it off, very good cc skills like <Skill id="41220"/>, <Skill id="28409"/> and <Skill id="41820"/>.

-Condi <Specialization name="Renegade"/> is pretty independant due to it's rather good mobility (<Skill id="27964"/>, <Skill id="28029"/>, <Skill id="27917"/>) and it's permanent 25 <Boon name="Might"/> thanks to <Skill id="44076"/> and <Trait id="1781"/>.
+Condi <Specialization name="Renegade"/> is pretty independent due to it's rather good mobility (<Skill id="27964"/>, <Skill id="28029"/>, <Skill id="27917"/>) and it's permanent 25 <Boon name="Might"/> thanks to <Skill id="44076"/> and <Trait id="1781"/>.

-Even if Condi <Specialization name="Renegade"/> does less damage than a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> or a <BuildLink build="Condi Soulbeast" specialization="Soulbeast"/>, it is still a better option than <BuildLink build="Power Renegade" specialization="Renegade"/> on [Sunqua Peak CM](/fractals/sunqua-peak), especially on Dark Phase (Second Phase), and is not droppable in most cases because of <Boon name="Alacrity"/>.
+Even if Condi <Specialization name="Renegade"/> does less damage than a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> or a <BuildLink build="Condi Soulbeast" specialization="Soulbeast"/>, it is still the better pick over <BuildLink build="Power Renegade" specialization="Renegade"/> on [Sunqua Peak CM](/fractals/sunqua-peak), especially on Dark Phase (Second Phase).
+In most cases a party wants to keep a <Specialization name="Renegade"/> as source for <Boon name="Alacrity"/>.

 <Divider text="Equipment"/>